dotnet/docs/docs/core/about.md

 - Sublime Text
 - Vim

-This integration is provided, in part, by the contributors of the [OmniSharp](https://www.omnisharp.net/) and [Ionide](http://ionide.io) projects.
+Editor integration is provided, in part, by the contributors of the [OmniSharp](https://www.omnisharp.net/) and [Ionide](http://ionide.io) projects.

 ## APIs

-.NET Core exposes APIs for many scenarios, including:
+Many APIs are included that satisfy common needs, such as:

 - Primitive types, such as <xref:System.Boolean?displayProperty=nameWithType> and <xref:System.Int32?displayProperty=nameWithType>.
 - Collections, such as <xref:System.Collections.Generic.List%601?displayProperty=nameWithType> and <xref:System.Collections.Generic.Dictionary%602?displayProperty=nameWithType>.